sccirlos/utrgv2020_CS1170/README.md

-:sparkles: For in laboratory assignments: Please use Repl.it! :sparkles:
+:sparkles: For in Laboratory assignments: Please use Repl.it! :sparkles:

 - [Repl.it](https://repl.it)

+    - create new project C++
+    - name your project
+    - dedicate a workspace on your machine for this course for easy access and set it as project workspace
+    - dont really need a solution name
+    - click 'create'

+    - default program will pop up with tips on how to run a program (you will learn more later)
+    - look at the left hand side there are your files in your workspace

+   Next week, we will go through:
-     - Upload program
+     - Uploading a program
      - Run program
      - Learn interaction features with TAs
          - How to show TAs your code: